Grilled Flatbread

 11. Remove the flatbread from the grill and brush with extra basting oil.
 Serve the flatbread with your favorite dips and accoutrements: we like whipped feta, burrata, olives, roasted red peppers, hummus, romesco, or muhummara.
 You can also top the flatbread like a pizza: try ricotta and chopped fresh tomatoes, or charred corn kernels, arugula, and shavings of Parmesan.

-12. Storage information: The flatbread is best the day it’s made.
+12. Storage information: The grilled flatbread is best the day it’s made.
 Store leftover flatbread, untopped and well-wrapped, at room temperature for up to two days.

 Tips from our Bakers